 When I look at this photo, it makes me laugh.
 I always joke about “needing a vacation from vacation” because they often feel like work.
 By the time you get the littles ready, yourself dressed, beach gear loaded up and make the trek down to the beach you’re ready for a sunshine nap!

 7. This photo is from Olivia’s 9 month session at her Mimi’s house.
 I loved that Abi + Jim planned a session while visiting with her parents.

 Grandparents are often-times the second most important people in our children’s lives.
 They’re a part of family history and if your children are lucky enough to have them often times so many memories are made with them.

-8. Some of y’all may’ve heard that one of my favorite memories of my momma is baking cookies with her from scratch as a child.
+8. One of my favorite memories of my momma is baking cookies with her from scratch as a child.
 The thing is, I don’t have any pictures baking with her.

 9. This photo is of Jessica’s sister during the Outer Banks session.
-I loved how freely she played with her son and that she wasn’t so worried about the camera and being photographed in her bathing suit.
+I loved how freely she played with her son.
+She wasn’t so worried about the camera and being photographed in her bathing suit.
 So many women struggle with their body image (me included) and would totally run and hide at the thought.

 The photographs I create aren’t necessarily made to get likes on social media.
 But rather, document memories for families to be able to share.
 If photos aren’t meant to go beyond that, then why care so much about what we look like?